karar3k/RestFull-API-SQLite-In-NodeJS/README.md

 - Any operation in `posts` need to `authentication`
 - check User already exists before `signup` `check User Duplicate`
 - if deleted file database it will by generated at start app `npm start`
-- check post input is valid to make new record post
+- check post input is valid to make new record post `title & text`